cuffs/key/README.md

         Unshackles the beast within           │                      │
                                               ╰────┴───────┴─────────╯
 ```
-> Kuhfskee is a pure Vue.js implementation for Semantic-ui elements
+> Kuhfskee is a pure Vue.js implementation for Semantic-ui elements.